JuBepy/Gaze_Mouse/README.md

 This project was produced by :
  - Julien Bertieaux (Julien.BERTIEAUX@student.umons.ac.be)
  - Cyrille Finet (Cyrille.FINET@student.umons.ac.be)
- - Charles Moulin (Charles.Moulin@student.umons.ac.be)
+ - Charles Moulin (Charles.MOULIN@student.umons.ac.be)
  - Robin Vandebrouck (Robin.VANDEBROUCK@student.umons.ac.be)
- - Benoît VIDOTTO (Benoit.VIDOTTO@student.umons.ac.be)
+ - Benoît Vidotto (Benoit.VIDOTTO@student.umons.ac.be)

 This project was realised at the University of Umons (https://web.umons.ac.be/en/) at the Faculty of engineering (https://web.umons.ac.be/fpms/en/) in the ISIA departement (https://web.umons.ac.be/numediart/en/about/)